-A person who works by their self without close or direct supervision.
+“... those who work by themselves without close or direct supervision.”

-Some people ask ‘Is Lone working illegal?’
-The answer is working alone is not in itself against the law and it will often be safe to do so.
-However, the law requires employers to consider carefully, and then deal with, any health and safety risks for people working alone.
+Some people ask ‘Is Lone working illegal in the UK?'
+The answer is that working alone is not illegal, in itself, or against the law and it will often be safe to do so.
+However, the law requires employers to consider their employees’ working conditions carefully, and then deal with any health and safety risks for those working alone.
+It is a legal requirement for employers to put in place any appropriate safety measures for any of their employees who work remotely, even if they are not under their direct supervision.

 Here are some examples of lone workers in premises or establishments: